vainikkk/todo-app/README.md

   mockAPI,

- Creating todolist app we can add todo item and also we can do it editing and deleting todo item
+ Creating todolist app user can add todo item and user also can do it editing and deleting todo item